sdleffler/soft-edge/README.md

    want to decompose into convex sub-meshes (but don't have to, if you do collisions directly on polygons and only allow contact normals which penetrate through their "surface" side.)

-Step 3 has some caveats. `soft-edge` attempts to produce hull facets with the correct winding order, which should allow you to easily calculate their normals.
+`soft-edge` attempts to produce hull facets with the correct winding order (CCW), which should allow you to easily calculate their normals.
 If it does not, this is a bug, and must be fixed.
-The caveat here is that `soft-edge` does not yet have a full test suite.

 ## License